Autumn Classics

 Stephanie Gonley director

-Step into a world of musical colour and joy as the SCO present three charming masterpieces.
+Step into a world of musical colour and joy as the SCO presents three charming masterpieces.

 We begin with Ravel’s Le Tombeau de Couperin, a sparkling tribute to French Baroque elegance.
 Its delicate textures and graceful dance rhythms shimmer with refinement, offering a modern twist on timeless beauty.